 While the Million Dollar Wedge (MDW) has certainly added renewed spectacle and a much higher ceiling to the game, no one has won the million since Ms. Loewenstein and few others have even had the opportunity.
-Just how winnable is this million, and just how peculiar is Ms. Loewenstein’s win?
-The odds are so low and her circumstances so peculiar that Michelle Loewenstein's million dollar game is in all likelihood an ABC creation.
+Just how winnable is this million, and just how peculiar is Ms. Loewenstein's win?
+The odds are so low and her circumstances so peculiar that Michelle Loewenstein's million dollar game is in all likelihood a Sony Television Pictures2 creation.

 A Closer Look